 The carts on the road stepped aside as cars were approaching, and most drivers we passed by were on their best behavior.
 Still, it was a hard road to experience on our first day in Morocco.

-Drivers horn as they pass by you, flash whenever police was nearby, and pass you safely (without cutting you off).
+Drivers horn as they pass by you, flash whenever police were nearby, and pass you safely (without cutting you off).
 They don’t pass you on blind curves, so it’s a pretty safe driving experience on this side of Morocco.

 Still, 80% of Moroccan drivers don’t signal as they pass you by, but you get used to it.
 It’s harder in the cities, but outside it’s no big deal.